CVE-2025-14137: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in alexdtn Simple AL Slider

 Technical Analysis

 CVE-2025-14137 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the Simple AL Slider plugin for WordPress, affecting all versions up to and including 1.2.10.
 The root cause is insufficient input sanitization and output escaping of the $_SERVER['PHP_SELF'] variable during web page generation.
-This variable, which contains the current script's path, can be manipulated by an attacker to inject arbitrary JavaScript code.
+This variable typically contains the current script's filename, and if not properly sanitized, it can be manipulated by attackers to inject arbitrary JavaScript code.
 Because the vulnerability is reflected, the malicious payload is embedded in a crafted URL that, when visited by a user, causes the injected script to execute in the context of the vulnerable website.
-The attack does not require authentication but does require user interaction, such as clicking a malicious link.
-The CVSS 3.1 base score is 6.1, reflecting a medium severity with network attack vector, low attack complexity, no privileges required, user interaction required, and impacts on confidentiality and integrity but not availability.
-The vulnerability can lead to theft of session cookies, defacement, or redirection to malicious sites, compromising user data and trust.
-No patches or exploits are currently publicly available, but the vulnerability is documented and should be addressed promptly.
-The plugin is widely used in WordPress environments, which are prevalent in many European organizations, especially in small to medium enterprises and public sector websites.
+The attack does not require authentication, increasing its accessibility to attackers, but it does require user interaction, such as clicking a malicious link.
+The vulnerability impacts confidentiality and integrity by enabling theft of cookies, session tokens, or performing actions on behalf of the victim user.
+The CVSS 3.1 base score is 6.1, indicating medium severity, with vector AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:N, meaning it is remotely exploitable with low attack complexity, no privileges required, user interaction needed, and scope changed.
+No patches or official fixes are currently linked, and no known exploits have been reported in the wild.
+The vulnerability is categorized under CWE-79, which is a common and well-understood web application security weakness.
+Given the widespread use of WordPress and the popularity of slider plugins for website content presentation, this vulnerability poses a tangible risk to many websites that have not updated or mitigated the issue.

 Potential Impact